A method of scoring options or solutions against a prioritize requirements list to determine which option best fits the selection criteria.

 After careful analysis of the results, each member of the taskforce agreed we had our selection and to move forward with the implementation.
 Total time to consensus: 1.5 days.
 We collected our check.

-The Weighted Scoring Method is best done in a spreadsheet where the requirements can be listed, a numerical priority entered, and the products to be compared recorded.
+The Weighted Scoring Method is best done in a spreadsheet where the requirements can be listed, a priority entered, and the products to be compared recorded.

 Here’s a screen shot of a typical spreadsheet format: